lin-lab/COVID19-Viz/assets/about.md

 represent the number of people who contracted COVID-19 on that day, the Rt curve needs to be adjusted to account for the fact that people contract COVID-19 before their case gets counted.
-As a heuristic, we assume that there is a 5-day lag from the time a person contracts COVID-19 until they are reported as a case, so we shift the Rt curve back 5 days to reflect this.
-This assumes an average incubation period of 5 days, which includes an average latent period of 3 days and an average presymptomatic period 2 days (He, X., et al, 2020).
+As a heuristic, we assume that there is a 7-day lag from the time a person contracts COVID-19 until they are reported as a case, so we shift the Rt curve back 7 days to reflect this.
+This assumes an average incubation period of 7 days, which includes an average latent period of 3 days and an average presymptomatic period 2 days (He, X., et al, 2020), plus an additional delay of two days to account for the time between getting tested and receiving a test result.
 Subjects are infectious during the presymptomatic period and are likely to test positive.
 This assumption also considers that with the increasing testing capacity, more presymptomatic and asymptomatic subjects are being tested.
 The length of delay is likely to vary between individuals, regions, and over time.
 See the Limitation section for further discussion.

 ### Limitations